VVilx/A3-CPU-Scheduling/README.txt

 4. FIU email address of each member. vvila012@fiu.edu, kcast230@fiu.edu
 5. Include any relevant notes about compilation, execution, or the programming environment needed to test your assignment. *Please keep it simple—avoid complex setup or testing requirements.
+   Wrote the code in VS Code and tested it in PuTTY.
+Copied the files over to PuTTY by using WinSCP.
 ⚠️ DO NOT forget to rename your skeleton files to the required filenames before testing and submission.